edwardmartins/sorting-algorithms/README.md

 ## Quick sort

 Quick Sort is a recursive sorting algorithm that is more effective for datasets that fit in memory, but is unstable.
-For large datasets, it's better to use mergesort.

 | Case  | Performance |
 | :---: | :---: |